Teaching a student how to interpret z-scores is just as enjoyable, at least to me, as teaching a student how to read a speed square!

 Academic Positions

-- Associate Professor, College of Agricultural Sciences and Natural Resources, TAMUC, 2018-Present
+• Associate Professor, Agricultural Sciences and Natural Resources, TAMUC, 2018-Present

 Awards and Honors